isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 code may change.
 Optimisations may not even apply after the refactored version with the correct logic is delivered.
 That's wasted effort/development time.

 #### Proper measurement:
-Timings should be taken several times to avoid outliers, also the machine load, specs and state should be as close as possible as the state that is compared with.
+Timings should be taken **several times to avoid outliers**, also the machine load, specs and state should be as close as possible as the state that is compared with.
 Usage should be as close to production/reality as possible.
 That includes other programs running.

 #### One may forget to be thorough on results
 ... just looking at time.
 Maybe some corner case fails and goes unnoticed.